-1. This case evokes unpleasant memories from our country's past because Defendant school officials are essentially standing in the schoolhouse door defiantly interfering with controlling law and blocking Plaintiff-a widow-from sending her child, A.G., to school.

-2. West Virginia's Supreme Court of Appeals has held that "[t]he mandatory requirements of 'a thorough and efficient system of free schools' found in . . . the West Virginia Constitution, make education a fundamental, constitutional right in this State."
+- 1. This case evokes unpleasant memories from our country's past because Defendant school officials are essentially standing in the schoolhouse door defiantly interfering with controlling law and blocking Plaintiffs from sending their children to school. - 2.
+West Virginia's Supreme Court of Appeals has held that "the mandatory requirement of 'a thorough and efficient system of free schools' found in ... [the West Virginia] Constitution, demonstrates that education is a fundamental constitutional right in this State."
 Pauley v.
 Kelly, 162 W. Va.
 672, 707 (1979); see also State v.
-Beaver, No. 22-616, 2022 W. Va.
-LEXIS 700, 36 (W. Va.
-2022) ("Both the State Constitution and [West Virginia courts] have established that education is a fundamental right"); see also Goss v.
-Lopez, 419 U.S. 565, 95 (1975) (holding when state law creates a right to public education, that right becomes protected by the Due Process Clause of the Fourteenth Amendment).

-3. But despite the fundamental right to receive an education in this State, A.G. has nevertheless been excluded from West Virginia's educational system because of Plaintiff's religious beliefs and is unable to access the practical and social benefits of a formal education that her secular peers enjoy.

-4. This is because in West Virginia it is unlawful for any child to attend "any of the schools of the state or a state-regulated childcare center until he or she has been immunized against chickenpox, hepatitis-b, measles, meningitis, mumps, diphtheria, polio, rubella, tetanus and whooping cough" and "[n]o person shall be allowed to enter school without at least one dose of each required vaccine."
+Beaver, 248 W. Va.
+177, 209 (W. Va.
+2022) ("Both the State Constitution and [West Virginia courts] have established that education is a fundamental right" (internal quotation marks omitted)); see also Goss v.
+Lopez, 419 U.S. 565, 574 (1975) (holding when state law creates a right to public education, that right becomes protected by the Due Process Clause of the Fourteenth Amendment). - 3.
+But despite the fundamental right to receive an education in this State, Plaintiffs' children have nevertheless been excluded from West Virginia's educational system because of Plaintiffs' religious beliefs and are unable to access the practical and social benefits of a formal education that their secular peers enjoy. - 4.
+This is because in West Virginia it is unlawful for any child to attend "any of the schools of the state or a state-regulated childcare center until he or she has been immunized against chickenpox, hepatitis-b, measles, meningitis, mumps, diphtheria, polio, rubella, tetanus and whooping cough" and "[n]o person shall be allowed to enter school without at least one dose of each required vaccine."
 W. Va.
 Code § 16-3-4 (c) and (e) ("the Compulsory Vaccination Law" or "CVL").
-The State Health Officer and other public health officials within the West Virginia

-Department of Health regulate whether schoolchildren are following the Compulsory Vaccination Law.
+West Virginia's Secretary of Health, State Health Officer, and other public health officials within the West Virginia Department of Health regulate whether schoolchildren are properly following the CVL.
 See generally W. Va.
 Code § 16-3-4.